osuosl-cookbooks/osl-php/documentation/osl_php_install.md

 # osl\_php\_install
-This resource is used to install PHP packages.
-It also adds an ini file to set the timezone to UTC and install phpcheck and phpshow by default.
+This resource is installs PHP packages.
+It also adds an ini file to set the timezone to UTC and installs phpcheck and phpshow by default.

 ## Actions
 * `:install` - Default action.
 Installs the given packages using the given properties.